Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors

-In the LFU case, the interactions involving light leptons have all been switched on.
+In the LFU case, all the interactions involving light leptons have been switched on.
 Firstly, we point out that the four-point interaction no longer plays an important role in ALP production via exotic $\tau$ decays, since the amplitude from FIG.~\ref{fig:feyn}(b) cancels with that from FIG.~\ref{fig:feyn}(c) at low energies.
-Therefore, EWP and EWV tends to be somewhat identical and do not deserve separate discussions.
+Therefore, EWP and EWV tend to be identical and do not deserve separate discussions.
 In addition, due to the involvement of light leptons, the decay $a\to \ell^+\ell^-$ becomes the dominant channel.
-This significantly reduces the ALP lifetime, enhancing the prospects for prompt detection.
+This significantly reduces the ALP lifetime, enhancing the prospect of detection at the main detector.
 The projections are acquired and shown in FIG.~\ref{fig: farprompt_lfu}.
-Explicitly, the contour of far detection shrinks and shows to be comparable with Charm~\cite{CHARM:1985anb}.
-The prompt detection at the $\tau^+\tau^-$ threshold is limited by the $\tau$ production rate and fails to provide new constraints, whereas a higher energy scenario takes advantage of larger statistics and is competitive to probe unexplored parameter space, where $m_a\sim 0.2$ GeV and $c_\ell^A\sim 1$.
-With an increased luminosity, it is exciting that this constraint can be potentially improved to extend the region to $m_a\sim 0.5$ GeV and $c_\ell^A< 1$.
-The exploration in this range is unique at the STCF, even though other terrific projects, such as FASER II, SHiP and SHiNESS, have all been taken in account~\cite{Ema:2025bww, Jiang:2024cqj, Wang:2024zky}.
+Explicitly, the contour of the far detection shrinks and is shown to be comparable to Charm~\cite{CHARM:1985anb}.
+The main detection at the $\tau^+\tau^-$ threshold is limited by the $\tau$ production rate and does not provide new constraints, whereas a higher energy scenario takes advantage of larger statistics and is competitive in probes of the unexplored parameter space, where $m_a\sim 0.2$ GeV and $c_\ell^A\sim 1$.